Sunset at Maymont Property, SK (Photo by Dabbs)

 The West Parklands Natural Area is one of the best remaining landscapes along the forest fringe of western Canada.
 Straddling the transition between open grasslands to the south and closed forests to the north, it is an area of high natural diversity.
 This area is classifed within the aspen parkland forest type.

-At least 33 endangered species, including whooping crane, occur here.
 The natural area containes three Important Bird Areas and a Biosphere Reserve.
 The North Saskatchewan River cuts west to east through the West Parklands, which further enhances its natural diversity.

 The original West Parklands has lost almost half of its 5.2 million acres (2.1 million hectares) of natural habitat, largely to agriculture.
 Threats to the remaining fragmented lands and water are anticipated to increase over the next decade or two.

-In the shorter term, threats to biodiversity in the natural area will be compounded by the impending removal of formal protection for up to one-third of the 247,000 acres (99,900 ha) of native lands in the natural area currently listed under the Wildlife Habitat Protection Act.
+In the shorter term, threats to biodiversity in the natural area will be compounded by the impending removal of formal protection for up to one-third of the 247,000 acres (99,900 hectares) of native lands in the natural area currently listed under the Wildlife Habitat Protection Act.